blahcat/blahcat.github.io/content/2017-10-13-flareon-4-writeups.md

 Just like step1 this approach gives us 2 possible length for the flag prefix (i.e. before `@flare-on.com`): 8 or 9 bytes.

-So there again, semi-manual bruteforce:
+So there again, semi-manual brute-force:

 ```
 i = 9